lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project1.md

 * Due: Friday, September 16th AoE.
 * Submission instructions: upload `Calculator.java` and `CalculatorDemo.java`
 	to the D2L Project 1 folder.
+* You may do this project with a partner.
+More details coming soon!

 ## Assignment